-Blacks are at a greater risk of stroke than most other races, due partly to a higher prevalence of high blood pressure and diabetes.
+- African American, Native American and Hispanics have a higher risk of stroke due partly to the higher prevalence of high blood pressure and diabetes

-- Sudden numbness, weakness or paralysis for your face, arm or leg, usually on one side of your body
+- Sudden numbness, weakness or paralysis of your face, arm or leg, usually on one side of your body

 - Sudden difficulty speaking or understanding speech